santoshtechwiz/codeguru.github.io/_drafts/JavaScript/shuffle-javascript-array.md

 In this article, I will show you how to shuffle an array in javascript.
-We will use The modern version of the Fisher-Yates shuffle, designed for computer use, was introduced by  [Richard Durstenfeld](https://en.wikipedia.org/w/index.php?title=Richard_Durstenfeld&action=edit&redlink=1 "Richard Durstenfeld (page does not exist)")  in 1964
+Suffling or randomization is used in security or game design.
+In order to shuffle or randomized the item we need the efficinent algorithm.
+Here We will use The modern version of the Fisher-Yates shuffle, designed for computer use, was introduced by  [Richard Durstenfeld](https://en.wikipedia.org/w/index.php?title=Richard_Durstenfeld&action=edit&redlink=1 "Richard Durstenfeld (page does not exist)")  in 1964

 The algorithm for shuffling the array is very simple.